BitKeeper: BitKeeper and the Linux kernel

 BitKeeper was first mentioned as a solution to some of the growing pains that Linux was having in September 1998.
 Early access betas were available in May 1999 and on May 4, 2000, the first public release of BitKeeper was made available.

 BitMover used to provide access to the system for certain open-source or free-software projects, one of which was the source code of the Linux kernel.
-The license for the "community" version of BitKeeper had allowed for developers to use the tool at no cost for open source or free software projects, provided those developers did not participate in the development of a competing tool (such as Concurrent Versions System, GNU arch, Subversion or ClearCase) for the duration of their usage of BitKeeper.
+The license for the "community" version of BitKeeper had allowed for developers to use the tool at no cost for open source or free software projects, provided those developers did not participate in the development of a competing tool (such as Concurrent Versions System, GNU arch, Subversion or IBM DevOps Code ClearCase) for the duration of their usage of BitKeeper.
 This restriction applied regardless of whether the competing tool was free or proprietary.
 This version of BitKeeper also required that certain meta-information about changes be stored on computer servers operated by BitMover, an addition that made it impossible for community version users to run projects of which BitMover was unaware.

 The decision made in 2002 to use BitKeeper for Linux kernel development was a controversial one.
 Some, including GNU Project founder Richard Stallman, expressed concern about proprietary tools being used on a flagship free project.
 While project leader Linus Torvalds and other core developers adopted BitKeeper, several key developers (including Linux veteran Alan Cox) refused to do so, citing the BitMover license, and voicing concern that the project was ceding some control to a proprietary developer.
 To mitigate these concerns, BitMover added gateways which allowed limited interoperation between the Linux BitKeeper servers (maintained by BitMover) and developers using CVS and Subversion.
 Even after this addition, flamewars occasionally broke out on the Linux kernel mailing list, often involving key kernel developers and BitMover's CEO Larry McVoy, who was also a Linux contributor.